farshidhesami/CnnClassifier/README.md

 - Go to the "main.py" and then add a "cnnClassifier.pipeline.stage_03_training " code  "STAGE_NAME = "Training"
 - For test a code delete a "artifacts" folder and then open a terminal "python main.py" and "training" model created .

+# Create model evaluation :
+- Go to the "research" folder and create a "st_05.ipynb" and add a code .
+- add a "import tensorflow as tf". in code .
+- Need to load "training model" into the "artifacts" folder "training------> model.h5 .
+- Load a model in "training" folder .

+## Create a entity:
+- Copy a code from "st_04.ipynb" and copy "Entity" @dataclass.
+- After that import a library and add a "save_json" into the code .

+## Define a configuration manager class :
+- Add a code from "st_04.ipynb" and copy code into the configuration manager def "def get_validation_config(self) -> EvaluationConfig:" .

+## Create a Components :
+- Create a "class Evaluation" and "valid_generator" and "valid_datagenerator" and "evaluation method" .

+## Write a  pipeline :
+- Test a model and add a "ConfigurationManager" and "Run a evaluation method".
+- you must see a "INFO: common: json file saved at: scores.json" after run .
+- After that open a "scores.json" file and see a "loss" and "accuracy" result .